 Moose Antler Chews

 Our RidgeRunner Moose Antler Chews are sourced straight from the wilds of Alaska.
 All our moose antlers are naturally shed from wild free roaming moose.
-RidgeRunner offers two styles of moose antler for your pup depending on their chewing habits.
+RidgeRunner offers three styles of moose antler for your pup depending on their chewing habits.
 The base of the moose antler, including the tines, is some of the densest antler available.
 The base portion has a thick outer bone core and the marrow inside is also quite dense...great for the toughest chewing dogs out there.
 On the flip side, the paddle portion of the moose is a softer chew with marrow exposed on multiple parts of the antler.
 These softer paddle pieces are perfect for lighter chewing dogs, puppies, older dogs and occasional chewers.

 FREE USPS SHIPPING ON ALL ORDERS - NO MINIMUM PURCHASE